matheusfenolio/Class-SQL-Methods/README.md

 # SQLMethods Class

-This is a class with static functions to make easy the use with databases in C# projects.
+It's a class with static functions to make easy the use with databases in C# projects.

 ### ExecQuery